soft-eng-practicum/soft-eng-practicum.github.io/_itec3870_fa18/index.md

 by [Dr. Anca Doloc-Mihu][doloc-ggc] and [Dr. Cengiz Gunay][gunay-ggc] in the Fall 2018 semester by [Georgia Gwinnett College][ggc] students.
-Each project was commissioned and supervised by a GGC professor or an external person who provided the idea, requirements, and direction throughout the semester.
-Final products were demonstrated and tested by other students and faculty at the [GGC CREATE symposium][create] on November 29th.
+Each project was commissioned and supervised by a GGC professor or an external client who provided the idea, requirements, and direction throughout the semester.
+Final products were demonstrated and tested by other students and faculty at the [GGC CREATE symposium][create] on November 29th, 2018.
 Click on titles to see their demo sites.

 Based on the votes of the guests testing the apps at the symposium, here are the winning teams:

-1. Free Radicals
+1. Free Radicals, with the ChemGenApp project
-2. Tech Titans
+2. Tech Titans, with the "GGC Intern App" project
-3. MatchMakers
+3. MatchMakers, with the "What are my Chances?" project

 <div class="project-video">
   <iframe width="560" height="315" src="https://www.youtube.com/embed/yUNJx8oMoak" frameborder="0" allowfullscreen></iframe>